The Howling (film): Plot

 Karen is confronted by the resurrected Eddie Quist once again, and Eddie transforms himself into a werewolf in front of her.
 In response, Karen splashes Eddie in the face with corrosive acid and flees.
-Later, as Chris arrives at the Colony, he is confronted by the disfigured Eddie, who is fatally shot by Chris with a silver bullet when he attempts to transform.
-However, it turns out all the people in the Colony are werewolves and can shapeshift at will, without the need of a full moon to do so.
-Karen and Chris survive their attacks and burn the Colony to the ground.
-As they drive away, however, one werewolf breaks into their car and bites Karen before being shot by Chris, turning back into Bill as he dies.
+Later, as Chris arrives at the Colony, he is confronted by the disfigured Eddie and his brother, who mock him with Terry's corpse and are fatally shot with silver bullets as they attempt to transform and attack Chris.
+However, it turns out all the people in the Colony are werewolves and they too begin to transform.
+Karen and Chris trap the remaining werewolves including a dying Doc, in the barn and burn the Colony to the ground.
+As they drive away, however one werewolf breaks into their car and bites Karen before being shot by her turning back into Bill as he dies.

-Karen resolves to warn the entire world about the existence of werewolves and begins a special worldwide broadcast announcement to the people around the world.
+Karen resolves to warn the entire world about the existence of werewolves and begins a special worldwide broadcast announcement.
 Then, to prove her story, she transforms into a werewolf.
 She is shot at by Chris in front of a live viewing audience, although the people watching the transformation from their television sets around the world are amused, believing it to be just a stunt done with special effects.
 Marsha, who escaped the Colony herself completely unscathed, sits at a bar with a man who, while watching the special broadcast announcement, orders a pepper steak for himself and a rare hamburger for Marsha after Karen's display cuts to a commercial break.